Guides

 Add openrss.org in your web browser bar

-You can request a new RSS feed for any website, in two simple steps:
+You can request a new RSS feed for any website, in just a few simple steps:

 1. Navigate directly to the web page for which you'd like an RSS feed.